rticulus/papilion-courses/README.md

 ### Description

-This site was created to be a simple and accessible booking and viewing space for anyone from industry, school or clubs to book our creative services at a glance.
-A lot is yet to be developed, however you are able to see the services provided and immediately send a request or query which can be received and responded to within 24hrs.
+This site is a simple, accessible booking and viewing space for anyone from industry, school or clubs to book creative services at a glance.
+A lot is yet to be developed, however you are able to see the services provided and immediately book a consultancy or query which can be received and responded to within 24hrs.

 ***